 - Emails sent during virtual office hours will receive a rapid (<30 min) response unless we are helping others.
 Other weekday daytime (9 am -5 pm) emails will receive a response within several hours.
-Emails sent during evenings, holidays, or weekends will receive a response by the morning of the next weekday. - By past student request and for consistency, all deadlines are at 11:59 pm on Tuesdays and Thursdays.
-Be sure to start work far enough in advance so that you can ask any questions by 5 pm of the deadline day.
+Emails sent during evenings, holidays, or weekends will receive a response by the morning of the next weekday. - By past student request and for consistency, all deadlines are at 11:59 pm.
+Be sure to start work far enough in advance so that you can ask any questions by 5 pm of the deadline day. - To report course-specific errors such as a broken link in an assignment or missing information, email both the professor.
+I'll correct any problems and will credit you 1 point if you are the first to report a problem and the problem is reported to us by 5 pm before any deadline.

-- To report course-specific errors such as a broken link in an assignment or missing information, send an email.
-We'll correct any problems and will credit you 1 point if you are the first to report a problem and the problem is reported to us by 5 pm on the due date. - For content questions, the first place to go is to Course Question and Answer Discussion Board.
+- For content questions, the first place to go is to Course Question and Answer Discussion Board.
 Check whether the question has already been answered.
-If not, send an email or post your question. - For questions that are specific to you, such as about your grade or an upcoming conflict with a deadline, please email me or the TA. - For problems with the Canvas system: call 352-392-4357 or via e-mail at helpdesk@ufl.edu.
+If not, send an email to me (the prof) and the TA or post your question. - For questions that are specific to you, such as about your grade or an upcoming conflict with a deadline, please email me or the TA. - For problems with the Canvas system: call 352-392-4357 or via e-mail at helpdesk@ufl.edu.